Biomedical Engineering Summer Research Program (SREP)

 - Current enrolment in a UoM Master of Engineering degree or commencing 3rd year of a UoM Bachelor of Science or Bachelor of Biomedicine degree in 2022

 - H2A average or better.

-If you meet the eligibility criteria, please complete the following steps to apply:
+If you meet the eligibility criteria, please send Natasha Baxter (email@example.com) an email from your UoM student account containing the following information:

 - Student number

 - Whether you would like to take SREP as an Approved Elective or a Volunteer Placement

 - Your top three projects in order of preference (if selected from the list below), or attach proof of correspondence with a supervisor agreeing to supervise you in a different project